Frequently Asked Questions

 If you completed "Part 1" from another training provider, it is not possible to register for a "part" of our training to complete "Part 2."

-The EMDR Center of Canada Basic Training in EMDR Therapy is offered as a series of four, two-day training sessions scheduled over a 12-week period.
+The EMDR Center of Canada comprehensive basic training in EMDR Therapy is offered as a series of four, two-day training sessions scheduled over a 12-week period.
 With our training, there is no "Part 1" or "Part 2," just one complete, comprehensive basic training.

 Therefore, if you were only partially trained, you will be required to attend all 8 days of our training in order to receive your certificate of completion.